perusio/drupal-with-nginx/README.md

    4. Setup the PHP handling method.
 It can be:

-      + Upstream HTTP server like Apache with mod_php
+      + Upstream HTTP server like Apache with mod_php.
+To use this method comment out the
+          `include upstream_phpcgi.conf;`
+        line in `nginx.conf` and uncomment the lines:

+            include reverse_proxy.conf;
+            include upstream_phpapache.conf;

+        Now you must set the proper address and port for your backend(s) in the `upstream_phpapache.conf`.
+By default it assumes the loopback `127.0.0.1` interface on port `8080`.
+Adjust accordingly to reflect your setup.

       + FastCGI process using php-cgi.
 In this case an [init script](https://github.com/perusio/php-fastcgi-debian-script